katieborlie/belly-button-challenge/README.md

 ## Before You Begin

-1. Create a new repository for this project called `belly-button-challenge'.
+1. Create a new repository for this project called ` belly-button-challenge '.
 Do not add this Challenge to an existing repository.

 2. Clone the new repository to your computer.